 You may wonder how you know this.
 Well, research shows that exposure to UV rays is the primary cause of skin cancer.
 Statistics show skin cancer occurs in Caucasians 33 times more than in blacks; however, blacks have a lower survival rate.
 Two types of skin cancer are caused by exposure to the sun, Basal cell carcinoma and Squamous cell carcinoma.
 Both can present with changes in the skin which may be raised reddish patches, strange bumps, or growths.

-Since skin bleaching removes the natural protection melanin provides combined with the Nigerian climate with its constant and intense sunlight skin cancer become much more likely.
+Since skin bleaching removes the natural protection melanin provides combined with the Nigerian climate with its constant and intense sunlight skin cancer becomes much more likely.

 The reason for the skin colour and the location is explained in this picture which shows the intensity of sunlight and location.
 The darkest skin colour pretty much matches the locations with the most intense sunlight.